lockss/lockss-rtd-manual/docs/installing/downloading.rst

             ./lockss-downloader

          to run the LOCKSS Downloader script.

-You can append to ``./lockss-downloader`` all the same options that can be appended to ``| sh -s -`` in the normal procedure documented in this section, for instance :samp:`./lockss-downloader --download-dir={DIR}`.
+         You can append to ``./lockss-downloader`` all the same options that can be appended to the ``| sh -s -`` part of the Curl, HTTPie or Wget commands documented in this section, for instance :samp:`./lockss-downloader --download-dir={DIR}`; see :ref:`downloading-directory` or :ref:`downloading-version` below.

    .. dropdown:: Custom LOCKSS Installer Directory
       :name: downloading-directory